quininer/ene/README.md

 ## Build

-ENE is written in nightly Rust, install the Rust nightly toolchain in any way, then you just need
+ENE is written in nightly Rust.
+Install the Rust nightly toolchain in any way, then you just need

 ```
 > env RUSTFLAGS="-C target-feature=+ssse3,+avx2,+aes" cargo build --release
 ```

-You can add a feature flag to enable post-quantum support.
+You can add a feature flag to enable experimental post-quantum support.

 ```
 > env RUSTFLAGS="-C target-feature=+ssse3,+avx2,+aes" cargo build --features post-quantum --release